scaryghost/KFStatsX/README.md

     compatibleControllers   List of controllers compatible with KFStatsX

 The mod comes with build in support for objective mode.
 You will need to change the playerController property by using the compatibility drop down box to switch to objective mode.
-The mod will not save statistics in objective mode.
+If there is no option for objective mode, add this line to KFStatsX.ini:

+    compatibleControllers=KFStatsX.KFSXPlayerController_Story;Objective Mode

 If you are planning on using Server Perks, see the KFStatsX_ServerPerks (https://github.com/scaryghost/KFStatsX_ServerPerks) project for more information.